binaypoudel/Cover_Go/README.md

 |── package.json

-I have captured the screenshot of the failed test for Web Form and Web Tables.
+E. I also have captured the screenshot of the failed test for Web Form and Web Tables in the folder :test-results/screenshots.